Abadhor/tweet2vecWindows/README.md

 Tweet2Vec
 ======================

+Source has been modified to work with Windows.
+Most changes fix line ending bugs.

 This repository provides a character-level encoder/trainer for social media posts.
 See [Tweet2Vec](https://arxiv.org/abs/1605.03481) paper for details.

 There are two models implemented in the paper - the character level _tweet2vec_ and a word level baseline.
 They can be found in their respective directories, with instructions on how to run.
 General information about prerequisites and data format can be found below.